 It Will Be Well-Equipped

 The MG Hector is expected to be well-equipped with some of the latest segment-leading features.
-Apart from features like touchscreen power adjustable seats, infotainment system and cruise control which now have become standard in the segment, the MG Motor will also put together some of the latest premium features in the Hector like the electronic parking brake which only the Jeep Compass has), a panoramic sunroof (a segment first) and 360-degree (bird-eye) camera view which is only seen in the Nissan Kicks.
+Apart from features like touchscreen power adjustable seats, infotainment system and cruise control which now have become standard in the segment, the company will also put together some of the latest premium features in the Hector like the electronic parking brake which only the Jeep Compass has), a panoramic sunroof (a segment first) and 360-degree (bird-eye) camera view which is only seen in the Nissan Kicks.

 It Will Have A Large Footprint